mivp/vsviewer/README.md

 ## Note: Convert to virtual slide to DeepZoom with Vips

 - vips dzsave 3755.svs 3755 --tile-size 1024 --depth onetile
+- vips dzsave 3755.svs 3755 (in this case, we need to turn on -p option because the image is shrunk until it fits within a single pixel

 ## Log

+* v1.1.1: add onepixel pyramid support
 * v1.1.0: async image reading
 * v1.0.0: DeepZoom input